kevinleedrum/mds/vuepress/components/dialogs.md

 # Dialogs

 The `mx-dialog` component is used to inform users about a task and can contain critical information, require decisions, or involve multiple tasks.
 For more complex UI, a [Modal](/components/modals.html) may be preferrable.
-If user interaction is not strictly required, consider using a [Snackbar](/components/snackbars.html) instead.
+If user interruption is not strictly required, consider using a [Snackbar](/components/snackbars.html) instead.

 Currently, `mx-dialog` exposes two methods: `alert()` and `confirm()`, which are intended to be replacements for [`Window.alert()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) and [`Window.confirm()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) respectively.
 The signatures for these two methods are identical, but with different default values for `confirmLabel` and `cancelLabel` (to match the behavior of the aforementioned `Window` methods).